mseminatore/TeslaJS/README.md

     npm install -g teslajs

 You may also install directly from the GitHub [source](https://github.com/mseminatore/TeslaJS).
 Either download and unzip the source, or clone the repository.

+>Remember, whether you install via npm, ZIP source or Git clone you must install the dependencies before using TeslaJS.

-Then from the root level of the library directory:
+To install dependencies via npm, from the root level of the library directory type:

     npm install